 Common goods and their roles

 Milk and dairy are key.
 Ghee, yogurt, paneer, and milk are used in puja, meals, and local trade.
-Panchagavya—a mix of milk, curd, ghee, urine, and dung—is used in rituals and agriculture.
+Panchagavya—a mix of milk, curd, ghee, urine, and dung—is used in ritual contexts and traditional Ayurveda.
 Cow dung is used as fuel, compost, and building material.

 Each product connects spiritual meaning with daily life for many families.